aselker/cooperation_emergence/reports/final_report.md

 ## Experiments
 ### Experiment 1: Basic System replication
-The first step of the experiment is to prove that if a cluster of cooperators exists, it can expand and dominate the biofilm.
+The first step of the experiment is to show that if a cluster of cooperators exists, it can expand and dominate the biofilm.
 To test this, we simulate a biofilm without mutation.
 A square of varying size in the center of the film is initialized with cooperators, and the rest of the film is filled with defectors.
 Our experiment differs from the original Hashem et al. experiment due to the u value being decreased from 0.09 to 0.07.